Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter7-documenting.md

 * Graphics
    * A person or more that can prepare the resources in your language
 * Social
-   * A person or more than schedule the messages
+   * A person or more, than schedule the messages
-   * Remember the url shortner
+   * Remember the url shortener
    * Keep track of the statistics from the start to the end
 * Event
    * A person to reference to for help on preparing the schedule for the various event organizers